 Last fall, I became a believer in Whole30.
-I’m talking “Omg, why didn’t I do this sooner” kind of believer.
-I made the decision to do Whole30 after my manager started sharing some of the benefits that she’d been seeing since starting it.
-As she rattled off things like less headaches, less bloating, better sleep, and looser fitting clothes, I became even more intrigued.
-But, the true kicker was when she told me that Whole30 isn’t a diet.
+I’m talking “OMG, why didn’t I do this sooner” kind of believer.
+I made the decision to do Whole30 after my manager shared some of the benefits that she’d been seeing since starting it.
+As she rattled off things like less headaches, less bloating, better sleep, and looser fitting clothes, my interest grew.
+The true kicker was when she told me that Whole30 isn’t a diet.
 Say what?
-However, it’s true.

 Whole30 is about restarting your metabolism by saying no to sugar (real or artificial), legumes, dairy, alcohol, and grains.
 Wondering what’s left?
 Ha!
 I remember asking that question myself.
 You can eat all of the whole foods that your heart (and stomach) desires.
 So, that includes meat, seafood, fruits, veggies, and eggs.

 How did I feel during my first Whole30?

 Thirty days seemed like a long time but it also felt doable.
 I made a Pinterest board, a meal plan, and grocery list.
 Then, I got ready to set out on this life-changing journey.
 The first two days were very hard on me.
 I spent the day before I started eating pancakes and apple cider doughnuts, so I expected some sort of “carb flu,” but nothing like what I got.
 On day one, I was shivering at my desk with a headache.
 On day two, I had a headache ALL day and felt like I was in a fog.
 However, things got better and by the end of the week, I was so proud of myself for successfully eliminating all sugar and carb cravings.
 My energy was bouncing back and I was starting to feel great.

 What did I eat during for 30 days?